spozi/expertexplorer/README.md

-# FYP-Career-Prospect-System
+Career-Prospect-System

-This project is a system to match job with academic staff by using past achievements or proven experiences.
-A pretrained Word2vec model is used to find the matching rate
+This project is a search engine to match job or career with job candidates by using publications.
+A pretrained SciBERT model is used to find the job matching rate and average similarity of each job candidates and the experts.